shawnferry/HOL7712-gitbook/setup/steps.md

 $$

-1. Once setup.pp has be applied differences will be apparent in vim.
+1. Once setup.pp is applied, differences are apparent in vim.
 The setup.pp file content is identical but the display now includes line numbers, a column indicator for 80 columns, and syntax highlighting.

   `vi HOL7712-Solaris-Puppet/setup.pp`